gitlen1/Python_labb/Guestbook CLI/README.md

 Here are the commands you need to implement:

-- guestbook.py new "This is my note"
+- guestbook.py new "This is my note":
  This command adds a new note with the content "This is my note"

-- guestbook.py list
+- guestbook.py list:
  This command prints all the entries in the guestbook

-- guestbook.py edit 3 "Change the note"
+- guestbook.py edit 3 "Change the note":
  This command changes the 3rd newest note's content to "Change the note"

-- guestbook.py delete 1
+- guestbook.py delete 1:
  This command deletes the most recent note

 - implement the command guestbook.py export that prints the contents of the guestbook in json format